Efficacy and Safety of Hypoxia-Inducible Factor Prolyl Hydroxylase Inhibitors in Patients with Chronic Kidney Disease

 Contacts & Resources

-Becoming an ordinary member of the G&K Working Group is free of charge and easy to do within your personal My ERA.
-Ordinary members must be ERA members and persons with a proven interest in the research area covered by the WG.
+Becoming an Ordinary Member of an ERA Working Group is easy and free of charge.
+Ordinary Members must be ERA Members with a proven interest in the research area covered by the WG.

-By joining the G&K Working Group you will receive periodic newsletters with updates on the Working Group initiatives: e-seminars, CMEs, research projects and networking opportunities.
+By joining the G&K Working Group you will receive updates on the Working Group initiatives: e-seminars, CMEs, research projects and networking opportunities.

 G&K Board